zolutal/zolutal.github.io/_posts/2025-10-07-securinets-sukunahikona.md

 # Searching for Clues

-I was pretty lost on how else this might be vulnerable at so I went searching for other writeups to see if I could find anything and stumbled across a writeup for a similar challenge: [https://lyra.horse/blog/2024/05/exploiting-v8-at-openecsc/](https://lyra.horse/blog/2024/05/exploiting-v8-at-openecsc/).
+I was pretty lost on how this code could be vulnerable... so I went searching for other writeups to see if I could find anything, and stumbled across a writeup for a similar challenge: [https://lyra.horse/blog/2024/05/exploiting-v8-at-openecsc/](https://lyra.horse/blog/2024/05/exploiting-v8-at-openecsc/).

 Here is the patch for that challenge: